-5. Geotechnical Drilling Completion
+7. Geotechnical Drilling Completion

-The drilled holes shall be filled with bentonite chips to seal the holes and prevent the potential mixing of aquifers to a level approximately two feet below the surface of the streambed.
-The upper approximately two feet of the holes shall be backfilled with native streambed material.
+The drilled holes shall be filled with a grout mixture of bentonite chips to seal the holes and prevent the potential mixing of aquifers to a level approximately fifteen feet below the surface of the streambed.
+The upper approximately fifteen feet of the holes shall be backfilled with native streambed material.